Matt Katz-Bohen

-Matthew Jeremy Katz-Bohen is an American musician, songwriter, and producer.
-He founded Princess Goes in 2018 with Peter Yanowitz and Michael C. Hall.
+Matthew Jeremy Katz-Bohen is an American multi-instrumentalist, songwriter, and producer.
+He co-founded the group Princess Goes in 2018 with Peter Yanowitz and Michael C. Hall.
 Since 2008, he has been the keyboardist for Debbie Harry and Blondie.

 Early life

 Katz-Bohen was born in New York City.
 He started playing piano, and then guitar, in elementary school.
 He then attended the Fiorello H. LaGuardia High School (the "Fame" School) in New York City, where he studied violin and composition.
 He then attended Bard College.

 As an accompanying performer

-As a guitarist, Katz-Bohen has backed performers Boy George, Ashford & Simpson, Jody Watley, Lady Miss Kier, John Cameron Mitchell, Debbie Harry (as a solo artist), the Toilet Böys, and Princess Superstar.
-He joined industrial legends Psychic TV (PTV3) on bass guitar for their 2008 European tour.Psychic TV en Madrid 2008– Papal Breakdance He was Music Director and lead guitarist at Misstress Formika's NYC weekly "Area" party from 2005–2010.
-As a keyboardist, in 2013 he performed on a single; Every Empire – Change (Beep Beep) In 2015, Katz-Bohen accompanied Harry during a two-week residency from March 24 - April 4 at the Café Carlyle.
+Katz-Bohen joined Bob Dylan on the 2025 Outlaw Music Festival tour.
+He has backed Boy George, Ashford & Simpson, Jody Watley, Lady Miss Kier, John Cameron Mitchell, Debbie Harry (as a solo artist), the Toilet Böys, and Princess Superstar.
+He joined industrial legends Psychic TV (PTV3) on bass guitar for their 2008 European tour.
+He was Music Director and lead guitarist at Misstress Formika's NYC weekly "Area" party from 2005-2010.
+As a keyboardist, in 2013 he performed on a single; Every Empire – Change (Beep Beep) In 2015, Katz-Bohen accompanied Harry during a two-week residency from March 24 – April 4 at the Café Carlyle.
 From 2015-2017, he served as substitute music director (substituting for Justin Craig) in the Broadway production of Hedwig And The Angry Inch, and performed in the production on both keys and guitar.
 When the production began its national tour October 2016, Katz-Bohen assumed the role as Associate Conductor through the end of the tour in mid-2017.
 In late 2018 and continuing into 2019 when Blondie is not touring, Katz-Bohen often performs on keys with Cyndi Lauper.